gabeg805/Extensible-Login-Manager/README.md

 In case you want to MAKE CHANGES TO SOURCE CODE, to:

-    - Change variable values inside the '.c' source files
+    - Change variable values inside the '.pref' files or the '.h' header files
             * I would suggest to only alter the values of the "#define" statements, if you change any other variables then it's up to you to keep track of the implications (dependency-wise).

     - Add/remove a function from any of the '.c' files.
-            * Be sure to add/remove the function in the declaration at the top of the '.c' file, as well as in the '.h' header file.
+            * Be sure to add/remove the function in the declaration at the top of the '.c' or '.h' source file.
 After that, see below.

     - Rename a file.
             * Be sure to change the names of source, header, and object files (they all depend on one another).

             * Change the '#include' statement at the top of the files that depend on the one you changed.
-A simple way to check is to look at all the source files (.c) for the filename:
+A simple way to check is to look at all the header files (.h) for the filename:
-                    # grep -i "FILENAME" *.c
+                    # grep -i "FILENAME" *.h

             * Change the header guard in the header file.
 This means that if you want to rename, say, 'Clock', to 'Timepiece', then in the header file where